-To provide a framework for employees, contractors, vendors, volunteers, beneficiaries, partners, associates and affiliated entities for the prevention, detection, reporting and management of fraud and corruption in Ryalseema Development Trust (RYDT).
-This policy doesn’t override RYDT’s Conflict of Interest Policy and has to be read and interpreted in conjunction with Conflict of Interest Policy.
+To provide a framework for employees, contractors, vendors, volunteers, beneficiaries, partners, associates and affiliated entities for the prevention, detection, reporting and management of fraud and corruption in Rayalaseema Development Trust (RyDT).
+This policy doesn’t override RyDT’s Conflict of Interest Policy and has to be read and interpreted in conjunction with Conflict of Interest Policy.

 Scope of Policy